tahawy111/github-gist-db/README.md

 `Only Check Gist`
 ![alt text](https://i.imgur.com/MSXZFyb.png)

 And then click Generate Token
 ![alt text](https://i.imgur.com/Rbp7baO.png)

-This is your github Token
+`This is your github Token`

 ![alt text](https://i.imgur.com/85BXM3M.png)

+> timeStamps: true
+3. `timeStamps: true, will add CreatedAt and updatedAT in your schema. whenever you create a new Document Example (new product)
+`
+   > Example `
+  createdAt: '2024-03-04T12:35:52.641Z',
+  updatedAt: '2024-03-04T12:35:52.643Z'
+ `

-> Create Method
+> Create Method <a name="CreateMethod"></a>

 ```typescript
 const product = await productSchema.create({